Protection Level 4 - Frequently Asked Questions

 This is a summary of the Level 4 restrictions that were put in place on 26 December.
 For full details, please visit the Scottish Government website.

-From 00.01am on December 26, Coronavirus Protection Level 4 will be in place in Perth and Kinross and the rest of mainland Scotland.
 This is the highest level of restrictions, and it is important that people know and follow the rules to prevent the spread of the virus.

 Everyone must continue to follow FACTS to reduce the spread of Coronavirus - Face coverings, Avoid crowded places, Clean your hands regularly, Two-metre distance, Self-isolate and book a test if you have symptoms.